SmritiSatyanV/flyteidl/README.md

    make download_tooling
 ```

-2. Make sure docker is installed locally.
+2. Make sure Docker is installed locally.
-3. Once installed, run ``make generate`` to generate all the code and mock client for FlyteAdmin Service aswell as the docs for it.
+3. Once installed, run ``make generate`` to generate all the code and mock client for FlyteAdmin Service and the docs for it.

 ```bash
     make generate
 ```

-4. To add new dependencies for documentation generation, modify ``doc-requirements.in`` and then
+4. To add new dependencies for documentation generation, modify ``doc-requirements.in`` and run

 ```bash
    make doc-requirements.txt